Rhonda G. Phillips Endowed Track for the Promotion of Community Development and Community Well-Being

 Rhonda is author or editor of 24 books, including The Handbook of Community Well-Being (2017, Springer); The Handbook of Community Development, Perspectives from Across the Globe (2018, Routledge); Sustainable Communities, Creating a Durable Local Economy; Community Development Indicators Measuring Systems; and the text, Introduction to Community Development.
 She is editor of the series Community Quality of Life and Well-Being published by Springer in partnership with the International Society for Quality-of-Life Studies, http://www.springer.com/series/13761, and editor of Community Development Research and Practice, a book series by the Community Development Society and Routledge, https://www.routledge.com/Community-Development-Research-and-Practice-Series/book-series/CDRP.
 Her work in community indicators and well-being has spanned several decades, she serves on the Board of Directors for the Community Indicator Consortium, and as a researcher with the Community Well-Being Institute, housed in South Korea, http://www.communitywellbeing.org/the-team/.

-Her work with indigenous and underrepresented communities has been a passion throughout her career, formerly serving as Senior Sustainability Scientist with Arizona State University’s Global Institute of Sustainability, as well as director and professor in the School of Community Resources and Development; and founding Director of the University of Florida’s Center for Building Better Communities.
-Her work in localism and locally-focused development has resulted in appointment as a founding board of directors member of the Center for Local Economic Advancement and Research (CLEAR), and an invitation to establish a new journal in this area, Localism.
+Working with indigenous and underrepresented communities has been a passion throughout her career; she formerly served as Senior Sustainability Scientist with Arizona State University’s Global Institute of Sustainability, as well as director and professor in the School of Community Resources and Development; and founding Director of the University of Florida’s Center for Building Better Communities.
+Her involvement with community-based and locally-focused development has resulted in appointment as a founding board of directors member of the Center for Local Economic Advancement and Research (CLEAR), and an invitation to establish a new journal in this area.

 She holds degrees from the Georgia Institute of Technology (city and regional planning and economics) and the University of Southern Mississippi (geography and economic development).